-Lessons learned.
-We learned several lessons from Study 2.
-For example, we found it was relatively easy to extend and refine the initial QA task model to create more complex QA processes.
-We were again able to conduct a sophisticated QA process across remote user sites on a continuous basis.
-For example, we exhaustively explored the QA task space in less than a day and quickly flagged numerous real problems with ACE+TAO.
+4) Lessons learned.: We easily extended and refined the initial QA task model to create more complex QA processes.
+We again were able to carry out a sophisticated QA process across remote user sites on a continuous basis.
+In this case, we exhaustively explored the QA task space in less than a day and quickly flagged numerous real problems with ACE+TAO.
 Some of these problems had not been found with ACE+TAO's ad hoc QA processes.
 In fact, the model-building and automation process led to the discovery of the improper handling of command-line options.

 We also learned several things about automatic problem characterization.
-In particular, Skoll's generated models can be unreliable.
+In particular, the generated models can be unreliable.
 We use notions of statistical significance to help indicate weak models, but more investigation is necessary.
-The tree models we use may also not be reliable when failures are non-deterministic and the ISA has been configured to generate only a single observation per valid configuration.
+Also, the tree models we use may not be reliable when failures are non-deterministic and the ISA has been configured to generate only a single observation per valid configuration.
 In the presence of potentially non-deterministic failures, therefore, it may desirable to configure the ISA for random selection with replacement.